 Powerfully compelling, Deanna Tham is known for her captivating and tenacious spirit on and off the podium.
-She is currently Associate Conductor of the Oregon Symphony and Music Director of the Union Symphony Orchestra.
+She is currently the Associate Conductor of the Oregon Symphony and Music Director of the Union Symphony Orchestra.

+Tham is a second-place winner in the Youth Orchestra Conductor division of the American Prize.
+She has worked with renowned conductors Marin Alsop, James Ross, Victor Yampolsky, and Ken Kiesler.
+In 2013, Tham's work with the festival was featured on National Public Radio as well as American Public Media.
 Tham holds a Professional Studies Certificate from the Cleveland Institute of Music in Orchestral Conducting studying with Maestro Carl Topilow.
 She received her Master of Music in conducting with conducting program honors from Northwestern University studying with Dr. Mallory Thompson.
 Tham received her Bachelor of Fine Arts degree in horn performance studying with Dennis Abelson, Zachary Smith, Bob Lauver, and Steven Kostyniak at Carnegie Mellon University.